ConteDevel/nana/docs/TYPES.md

 Client = <User, Bot>
 ```

-## Unit
+## Fun

-A unit data type allows to declare a function signature, it can be used to restrict a set of functions that can be passed to variable or as an argument of called function.
-Use a `(type) -> type` schema to declare `Unit` where the first type is arguments and the last is a returned value of the function.
-By default Nana function returns an empty tuple `()`.
+A `Fun` data type allows to declare a function signature, it can be used to restrict a set of functions that can be passed to variable or as an argument of called function.
+Use a `(type) -> type` schema to declare `Fun` where the first type is arguments and the last is a returned value of the function.
+By default Nana function returns a tuple with zero `(0)`.
 Look at examples below to learn more:

 ```
-fun foo():
+foo() {
     ret ()
+}

-fun boo(a: Str) -> Bool:
+boo(a: Str) -> Bit {
-    ret false
+    ret FALSE
+}

 callbackFoo: () -> () = foo
-callbackBoo: (Str) -> Bool = boo
+callbackBoo: (Str) -> Bit = boo
 ```

-## Dyn
+## Any

-`Dyn` is a dynamic type that can be linked with any other type, use it when variable or function argument must be able to accept any type.
-Notice that's not required to explicitly specify `Dyn` type, by default if other type is not proved Nana mark a variable as `Dyn` type.
+`Any` is a dynamic type that can be linked with any other type, use it when variable or function argument must be able to accept any type.
+Notice that's not required to explicitly specify `Any` type, by default if other type is not proved Nana marks a variable as `Any` type.
 For example:

 ```
-a: Dyn = 'Hello, World!'
+a: Any = 'Hello, World!'
 a = 3.14
-// Or
+# Or
 b = 'Hello, World!'
 b = 3.14
 ```